JackAngione/MuZe/README.md

 * LazyColumn / LazyRow
 * Player controls as a notification, allowing users to play,pause,and skip songs from outside of the app
 * Permissions dialog
-* Intent - open a google search of the filename of a selected song to quickly retrieve general information about it/lyrics
+* Intent - opens settings app for permissions, open a google search of the filename of a selected song to quickly retrieve general information about it/lyrics
 * Navigation Drawer
 * Navigation across song/home screens
 * SQLite database via Room that stores the currently playing queue so that when the app is reopened, it loads the songs you left off